How to Increase Hemoglobin Level Quickly :

 C. Dried apricots

 100 grams of dried apricot contains 6.3 mg of iron.
-You can eat fresh apricots but after drying it you can store it for months and brush them regularly.
+You can eat fresh apricots but after drying it you can store them for months and brush them regularly.

 100 grams of raisins contain 3 mg of iron.
 It is considered one of the best sources of iron.
 To increase the amount of hemoglobin, eat it daily in the morning.

 100 grams of persimmon contains 2.5 mg of iron.
 They are orange-colored seasonal fruits that resemble tomatoes.

 100 grams of mulberry contains 1.8 mg of iron.
 Mulberry is a great fruit to include in your iron-rich diet as they are great in taste and can be used to either be dry or fresh to garnish your dessert or on that boring morning.
 Oatmeal can be prepared.

 100 grams of dates contains 1 mg of iron.
 It is a highly nutritious fruit and is often taken by pregnant women.

 Diabetics have to avoid it.

 100 grams of pomegranate contains 0.3 mg of iron.
 This fruit is by far the best fruit for hemoglobin lowering diseases.
 It contains a chemical called Panchualgin that protects the heart and blood vessels.
 It is said that a pomegranate in the day keeps anemia away!